 This store was selected as a subject for a case study as it represents the successful architectural design of a supermarket on a sensitive site and exemplifies the complex and lengthy process that can become necessary in the development of a site for supermarket use.
 As in the Winchmore Hill development (Case Study One) the history of the site was important in the design process, and the influence and intervention of local and national government in the development is particularly significant.
-A statement given by the director of Planning and Environment, South Shropshire District Council, James Caird, to the Royal Fine Art Commission (now CABE) 1969 Seminar on Supermarket Design, (paper given).
-Paper and a civic Trust Award for 'its worthy contribution to the community' (Tesco archive).
+A statement given by the director of Planning and Environment, South Shropshire District Council, James Caird, to the Royal Fine Art Commission (now CABE) 1969 Seminar on Supermarket Design, (paper given).24 paints an extraordinary picture of a complex planning process.
+The design was given a Civic Trust Award for 'its worthy contribution to the community' (Tesco archive).
 The research material for this case study included a guided site visit with Tesco's head of development planning who was directly involved in the design process. (picture 43)